Special conditions to loss of rent claims

 For the purpose of calculating a loss of rent claim, consideration will be given to the limited obligations upon the tenant in a periodic lease situation.
 The benefit payable commences from the day after the tenant last paid rent up to the date vacancy is apparent and then the notice period of 21 days.

 When cover is not placed at the beginning of the tenancy the following condition applies:

 If at any time during the two calendar months prior to cover being requested, the tenants rental payments were in arrears for 10 days or more, excluding statutory holidays, then we will only provide cover under Section 2 Contents (excluding intentional damage) and Section 4 Legal Liability of this policy until such time as the tenant has maintained rental payments for two consecutive months without again falling into arrears of more than 10 days at any time.

-All loss of rent claims are subject to an excess equivalent to 50% of one weeks rent.
-The insurer will only pay loss of rent from day eight of rent loss.
+All loss of rent claims are subject to an excess equivalent to 50% of one weeks rent or $250 whichever is the greater.